nommiin/pragmabin/README.md

 # pragmabin
-a scripting language that allows you to read/write/map binary files
+a scripting language that allows you to read/write/map binary files. scripts are read line by line (multi-line stuff doesn't work)

 # names for stuff
 * reference is the name of a line in your script, you can set a reference by writing a unique name at the start of a line behind the colon (ie: `fileSize: readUInt64()` the reference would be `fileSize`)